-Their employer must include the reimbursement amount up to the standard mileage rate, \$6,050 ((5,000 miles x 58.5 cents (0.585) per mile) + (5,000 miles x 62.5 cents (0.625) per mile)), under code L in box 12 of the employee's Form W-2.
+The employer must include the reimbursement amount up to the standard mileage rate, 6,700 (10,000 miles x 67 cents (0.67) per mile), under code L in box 12 of the employee's Form W-2.
 That amount isn't taxable.
-Their employer must also include 450 (6,500 - 6,050) in box 1 of the employee's Form W-2.
+The employer must also include 300 (7,000 - 6,700) in box 1 of the employee's Form W-2.
 This is the reimbursement that is more than the standard mileage rate.

-If their expenses are equal to or less than the standard mileage rate, they wouldn't complete Form 2106.
-If their expenses are more than the standard mileage rate, they would complete Form 2106 and report their total expenses and reimbursement (shown under code L in box 12 of their Form W-2).
-They would then claim the excess expenses as an itemized deduction.
+If the expenses are equal to or less than the standard mileage rate, Palmer wouldn't complete Form 2106.
+If the expenses are more than the standard mileage rate, Palmer would complete Form 2106 and report total expenses and reimbursement (shown under code L in box 12 of their Form W-2).
+Palmer would then claim the excess expenses as an itemized deduction.